jsm8989/vesicles_iii/lab_notes.md

 - Would like to have another go with the inlet punching drill...
 - Can't remember what you're supposed to do with the waste chemicals in the glass bowl! - checked with Viola - in the waste bottle in cupboard as expected...
 - Actually, on microscope inspection, the small bit that has exposed properly is very very nice.
 Shme it's only about 1 tenth of the planned structure, not sure if it is still PDMS workable... nice traps though and would certainly like to try this one again.
 Also: the glass slide is extremely dirty...

+### 5/4/22
+- Tried morning imaging with vesicles from sunday, in 1:20 dilution, but they were sadly rubbish.
+- The one time the leica is not overbooked!
+- So i EF again, due off at ~14:00
+- In the meantime, sorted some citations, read some papers, added a bit to report.
+Should try and see Pietro today as I missed him yesterday, also ask Tim about that laptop that needs disposal...

+Afternoon imaging:
+- in Nikon room with Kate, my vesicles weren't showing up for some reason (on the non-tweezers).
+- Did get to see the tweezers in action, they are so cool!!
+It's like a video game!
+- The non-tweezers epi had an extremely narrow field of view today... don't think that is normal really
+- More leica time, and I found out the epi on it is amazing (at least for spotting good vesicles).
+Maybe also felt great in comparions to the today rubbish Nikon
+- Took some 10k frame images on Leica with both 20x and 40x dry objectives, sadly the vesicle sample (that I just prepared) still wasn't great... time for new solutions!!